Simonlee711/Simonlee711.github.io/_pages/about.md

 # Introduction

 Hello.
 My name is Simon Austin Lee.
 I am currently a student at the École Polytechnique Fédérale de Lausanne (Swiss Federal Institute of Technology Lausanne) in Switzerland.
-I am studying life sciences engineering and building my statistics and machine learning skills to strengthen my profile for a Ph.D. in computational biology/biomathematics research.
+I am studying data science and life sciences engineering to strengthen my profile for a Ph.D. in computational biology/biomathematics research.
 My recent interests have been running machine learning algorithms to analyze healthcare and genetic data.
 The particular research focus I want to enter is precision medicine, where I hope to impact our understanding of diseases by leveraging healthcare information.
-My hope is to pursue a career in biomedical data science at the industry level in the near future.
+My current hope is to pursue a career in biomedical data science at the industry level but remain open to any application in the data science world.

 ---